Microsoft support policy for 4K sector hard drives in Windows

 Application support requirements for large-sector drives

 In addition to Windows operating system support, administrators and users should make sure that their applications support these large-sector drives.
 Scenarios and issues to be aware of include performance, reliability, backup, and recovery.
-Support statements for some Microsoft applications and products include the following:
+Support statements for some Microsoft applications and products include:

 SQL Server: SQL Server - New Drives Use 4K Sector Size